forobor/node-weather/README.md

 ### About

-App allows to show up the weather.
+App allows to show up the weather. <br />
 APIs are `mapquestapi.com` for geodata and `darksky.net` for weather.

 App has two solutions: